History of Dedham, Massachusetts, 1900–1999: Draft

-Before the United States entered the Second World War, President Franklin Roosevelt signed the Selective Training and Service Act of 1940, instituting the nation's first peace time draft.
+Before the United States entered the Second World War, President Franklin Roosevelt signed the Selective Training and Service Act of 1940, instituting the nation's first peacetime draft.
 October 29, 1940, Secretary of War Henry Stimson put on a blindfold, reached his hand into a glass container, and pulled out the number 158.
 On Fairview Street, 22-year old Stephen Ferris was eating lunch when his mother, who was listening to the live radio broadcast, gave him the news that he had been drafted.
 In response, Ferris shouted "Hooray for Uncle Sam, I’m the first one!"

 On November 18, 1940, a ceremony was held at the Norfolk County Courthouse to honor to Dedham residents and one Canton resident who had volunteered for a year of military service.
 More than 50 people attended, including members of their family, local clergy, selectmen, draft board officials, and members of V.F.W Post 2017.
 The young men then walked to Dedham station where they departed for Fort Devens.

 As the number of recruits and draftees grew larger, the ceremony became more elaborate with marching bands and a color guard escorting the young men to the train station.
 Members of the public again stood on the sidewalk and cheered while the Women’s Defense Corps gave them refreshments and the Dedham Association for Men in the Service handed them a billfold full of cash.
 When Phillip Jackson entered the Navy in 1944, he handed the drumsticks he used as a marching band member off to his replacement before boarding his own train.